-You’re creating peace of mind, trust and building engagement with every step you take to ensure HIPAA-compliance in all aspects of your professional approach.
+You’re creating peace of mind, and trust and building client engagement with every step you take to ensure HIPAA compliance in all aspects of your professional approach.
 Why not help other practitioners do the same by leaving any tips or software recommendations you might have?

 - ^ APA.
 (2020).
 Guidelines for the Practice of Telepsychology.
 Retrieved from https://www.apa.org/practice/guidelines/telepsychology